Copying or creating a grade scheme

 To copy a previously created scheme from another course in which you are an instructor, please see instructions below or watch this video: “Did You Know?
 ‘Copying a Grade Scheme in D2L’

-1. In the navigation bar, click Assessments.
+1. On the navigation bar, click Assessments.
 From the dropdown menu, select Grades.
 Click Schemes.

 2. Under More Actions, click Copy.